YektaDev/secondhand-bookshop/README.md

 page, ensuring easy navigation and a seamless user experience.
 The menu items fold into a hamburger menu on smaller screens, optimizing the user experience for mobile devices.

+### A Funny Hack

+The Book API used by the project doesn't provide any price information for the books.
+Since this is a shop, it needs price tags.
+So, the project uses a funny hack to use the hash code of the book title as an input, and then generates a price based on that hash code.
+This ensures that each book has a price, and the price remains consistent for the same book title.

 ## Pages

 The project consists of the following main pages: